Blanche Fury: Plot

-After the inquest, Thorn is obsessed with the absolute possession of Clare, telling Blanche that it is fate that their children will inherit "our house."
-Despite warning him she will destroy him if he harms Lavinia, heir to the estate and final obstacle to his ambition, Blanche discovers him encouraging the child to make a dangerous jump with her pony.
+After the inquest, Thorn is obsessed with the absolute possession of Clare, telling Blanche that it is fate that their children will inherit "our house".
+Despite warning him that she will destroy him if he harms Lavinia, heir to the estate and final obstacle to his ambition, Blanche discovers him encouraging the child to make a dangerous jump with her pony.
 She intervenes, and, fearing for the child's life, goes to the police, implicating Thorn in the murder.
-She confesses to their love in court, where it is also revealed she is pregnant.
-Upon hearing this, Thorn (who had been acting in his own defence) softens and stops questioning her.
-On the day of his execution, Lavinia goes out alone to try the jump she had been denied, and breaks her neck at the moment Thorn is hanged.
+She confesses to their love in court, where Thorn is acting in his own defence and is ruthlessly questioning her.
+However, when it is revealed she is pregnant, Thorn, realising that the baby is his, softens and stops questioning her.
+He then accepts his sentence to be executed, knowing that his death will allow his and Blanche's child to be seen as legitimate and inherit Clare Hall.
+On the day of his execution, Lavinia goes out alone to try the jump she had been denied.
+Horrified, Blanche rushes to stop her but is too late and Lavinia breaks her neck at the moment Thorn is hanged.
+A heartbroken Blanche carries Lavinia's body back to the estate.
+Stopping at the entrance, she looks up in both grief and horror at the Fury's coat of arms bearing Fury's ape, realising that Thorn was right: Fury's ape would not allow impostors to own Clare Hall.

-Months later, Blanche gives birth to a son, whom she names Philip Fury.
-She dies, leaving her infant son as sole heir to the estate.
+Months later, Blanche gives birth to a son, secretly Thorn's child.
+However, the birth combined with her grief proves to be too much for her.
+Before she dies she names her son Philip Fury.
+With her death, Clare Hall is returned to a true Fury once again.